-Translation and analysis of selected passages from the New Testament other than those that are Pauline and Johannine.
+This course offers the student translation and analysis of selected passages from the New Testament.
 Special attention is given to the normal sequence of steps in the exegetical process.
-Counts toward the college's minimum requirement of Bible & Theology for graduation.
+Emphasis will also be placed on the resources useful for exegesis, such as lexicons, concordances, textual criticism guides, and commentaries.
+Each week's work includes direct study of the Greek NT text.
+Students may take this course more than once by concentrating on a different text of the NT.
+This course counts toward the college's minimum requirement of Bible and theology for graduation.
 Prerequisite: GRK 343.